 Travel expands the mind.
 The belly too if you’re not careful.
-Most people live out their a daily routine and in a blink of an eye days, weeks, months and years pass.
-“How did it happen?,” we ask ourselves.
+Most people live out their daily routine and in a blink of an eye days, weeks, months and years pass.
+“How did it happen?” we ask ourselves.
 We become complacent living in the “bubble” we created for ourselves, which is why it’s imperative for us to remain curious, evolve, and the clichéd “live in the moment”.
 Traveling helps a lot with this.

 It’s hard to believe that all it takes is a short flight to enter a completely different, yet the same, world.
 People, streets, cars, shops, the sky… the same.
 Another country, language, attitudes and beliefs… different.
 An hour long flight from London Heathrow, thanks to Air France, and you’re at Charles de Gaulle airport.
 If you’re a foodie, Paris is simply a must!

 I love exploring all the different cuisines the world has got to offer and French is one of my favourites.
 One habit I’ve acquired years ago is to try a dish prepared by an expert before attempting it at home.
 Whether it’s bœuf bourguignon, confit de canard or taste satin, I want to find out what I should aim for, thus setting the bar high.
 Tasting a famous dish at the likes of some grubby diner would, most of time, would put you on the wrong track.